Ieremia Tabai: Return to the House of Assembly

 Tabai planned to start a radio station so that the government would not have a monopoly on news, hoping to have it running before the 1998 election.
 With the former programme manager of Radio Kiribati, Atiera Tetoa, Tabai co-founded Newair FM 101.
 After consulting with the government People's Lawyer and confirming that a license was not necessary, they aired a test broadcast with music.
 The government ordered that it cease operations shortly after, and the police opened an investigation for broadcasting without a license and for constructing a radio antennae without authorisation.
 The government refused them when they requested a license, and they received fines of $A35 each on 8 December 1999 after pleading guilty to importing and operating radio equipment without authorisation.
 While he was working on creating a radio station, Tabai founded a newspaper, the Newstar, with his brother and Siau Smith, an I-Kiribati woman from Melbourne.
 This was the first independently owned media outlet in Kiribati.
 He believed that independent media was important, arguing that government-controlled media would never be critical of the government.
 As of 2001, it cost 60 cents and had a circulation of 1,700.
 Tabai received a radio license in 2002 after he took the government to court.

 As a member of the opposition, Tabai was aligned with the Boutokaan te Koaua party.
 Tabai has spoken in favour of including women in politics.
 He said that the nation should encourage smaller families of just two or three children in 2014 to address the nation's growing population, arguing that it was a necessary measure to prevent unemployment and to better serve women's and children's health.
 He later said that encouraging smaller families would help manage challenges to liveability caused by climate change.
 Along with the rest of the opposition, Tabai opposed the shift of Kiribati's foreign policy to favour of China in 2019, arguing that Taneti Maamau only made the decision to help his government win the next election.
 Tabai opposed the country's withdrawal from the Pacific Islands Forum in 2022, criticising the government for making the decision without consulting members of parliament or the public.
 He protested the deportation of the Australian-born judge David Lambourne in 2024, alleging that it was intended to punish Lambourne's wife, opposition leader Tessie Eria Lambourne.
+Tabai supported a boycott of the 2024 presidential election when no opposition candidates were allowed on the ballot.